rakeshsingh/my-gen-ai-apps/README.md

-# My GenAI Apps (a guide on how to build GenAI bots, and agents on your local device)
+# My GenAI Apps
+A guide on how to build GenAI chatbots, and agents on your local device, using Ollama, and langchain.

 ## Overview